Crunch time as high-level US-China trade talks resume | Malay Mail

 When Trump can claim ‘victory!’

-Demands for structural changes likely will be far harder to resolve than complaints about the soaring US-China trade imbalance, which has hit record heights since Trump took office.
+But demands for structural changes to China’s economy likely will be far harder to resolve than complaints about the soaring US-China trade imbalance, which has hit record heights since Trump took office.

 Trump has said the ultimate bargain will be struck at a meeting with China’s President Xi Jinping.

-Reinsch told AFP the two sides were likely to strike some kind of bargain.
+Reinsch told AFP the two sides were likely to strike some kind of deal.

 “I’m sure they’ll come up with something that will be more than cosmetic but less than we’re asking,” he said.